 Master of Science in Mathematics

 The Master of Science in Mathematics degree is a non-thesis program that includes thirty-two hours of coursework in theoretical and computational mathematics.
 The program is designed to enable a student to secure a position in government or industry, pursue a doctorate degree or further a teaching career.
 Students meeting admission requirements may enter the program at the beginning of any semester.
 All coursework is delivered online.
 Students are required to visit campus at the completion of the coursework for the purpose of exit exams, written and oral.
-In cases where the student is not able to travel to campus, on a case-by-case bases, exceptions can be made at the discretion of Dr. John Carter and Dr. Jerry Priddy.
+In cases where the student is not able to travel to campus, on a case-by-case basis, exceptions can be made at the discretion of Dr. John Carter.

 Students are admitted to the Master of Mathematics degree program on the basis of academic preparation, aptitude for graduate study, and character based on the following documentation:

 - Completed admission application